Wedding of Prince Harry and Meghan Markle: Bride and bridesmaids

 The wedding dress was designed by the British designer Clare Waight Keller under the aegis of the fashion house Givenchy.
 It was made of "double-bonded silk cady cushioned by an underskirt in triple silk organza" and had a boat neckline, long sleeves and sweeping train.
 The silk veil was 16 ft long and was embroidered with 55 flowers, representing the 53 countries of the Commonwealth, as well as Wintersweet, which grows in front of Nottingham Cottage, where she and Harry lived, and the California Poppy, the state flower of California.
 It was secured by a diamond bandeau tiara, made in 1932 for Queen Mary and lent to Markle by Queen Elizabeth II.
-The centre brooch had been a wedding gift from the County of Lincoln in 1893.
-The tiara is a platinum band, made up of eleven sections, a detachable centre brooch with interlaced opals and diamonds.
+The tiara is a platinum band, made up of eleven sections, and a detachable centre brooch with interlaced opals and diamonds; the brooch was a wedding gift from the County of Lincoln in 1893.
 The shoes were also from Givenchy, and had a pointed couture design.

+In his 2023 memoir Spare, Prince Harry wrote that there were tensions with the Queen's personal assistant and senior dresser Angela Kelly, whom he described as "obstructive" and "a troublemaker" when it came to fitting sessions for the tiara that was to be worn by Meghan.
+Robert Hardman wrote in his 2026 book, Elizabeth II, that Meghan and Harry had asked for the tiara to be sent over so the bride could practice putting it on, but their requests were denied by the Queen, who suggested that she could practice using a plastic tiara as had been done for the 2011 royal wedding.